Studies Found Links Between Depression and Cancer

 As you know, these are three risk factors that increase the possibility of developing cancer.

 People experience psychological stress when they are disturbed by mental, physical, or emotional pressure.

-It’s not bad to have some stress sometimes; actually, it’s quite normal.
+It’s not entirely a bad thing to suffer some stress sometimes; actually, it’s quite normal.

-However, suffering from it to a high degree for long times or repeatedly can have serious consequences for your physical and mental health.
+However, suffering from it to a high degree for long periods of time or repeatedly can have serious consequences for your physical and mental health.

 When episodes of stress occur, the body reacts to the pressure by releasing cortisol.

 These hormones promote increases in your blood pressure.
-In addition, they speed up your heart rate, and increase concentrations of sugar in your bloodstream.
+In addition, they speed up your heart rate and increase the levels of sugar in your bloodstream.